whatisnuclear/website/rickover.md

 <hr />
 ## Notes

-<a name="1"/>1 - Interestingly, in the decades after Rickover published this memo, we now
+<p id="1">1 - Interestingly, in the decades after Rickover published this memo, we now
-have reactors that get beyond 60,000 mwd/ton burnup using low-enriched uranium in high temperature/high pressure water.
+have reactors that get beyond 60,000 mwd/ton burnup using low-enriched uranium in high temperature/high pressure water.</p>

 </div>